Taticoderx/Taticoderx/README.md

-- 👋 Hi, I’m @Taticoderx
+-👋 Hi, I'm @Taticoderx
-- 👀 I’m interested in tudo que há
+-👀 I'm interested in... basically everything!
-- 🌱 I’m currently learning várias coisas aleatórias, mas entre elas Java e Python (ainda não decidi qual choice)
+-🌱 Currently learning all sorts of stuff — Java and Python among them (still choosing my favorite)
-- 💞️ I’m looking to collaborate on tudo que tiver oportunidade
+-🤝 Open to collaborate on anything I get the chance to!
-- 📫 How to reach me @tatisntsx
+-📫 How to reach me: @tatistsnx
-- ⚡ Fun fact: sou a pior jogadora de Combat Arms, mas não desisto nunca (brasileira né)
+-⚡ Fun fact: I'm probably the worst Combat Arms player ever, but hey — I never give up!
+(I'm Brazilian, after all 🇧🇷)

 <!---
 Taticoderx/Taticoderx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.